 -To give you the chance to address any issues in your application that are best explained in a personal conversation.

-Interviews are available for first-year applicants beginning on May 1 of your junior year of high school through our Regular Decision application deadline of January 15.
+Interviews are available for first-year applicants beginning on January 15 of your junior year of high school through our Regular Decision application deadline of January 15 for seniors.
 Transfers, see question #4 below.